 The EFW-SOC-SDC shall implement a configuration-controlled list of the instrument burst modes, a log of when they were implemented, a text file which states the purpose of the mode.
 The EFW team will also maintain a log which contains comments by EFW team members on the effectiveness or problems of the mode.

-Appendix 1: Original Burst Trigger Function Definitions (from Rev A).
+Appendix 1: Original Burst Trigger Function Definitions (from Rev ‘-‘).

+The original burst trigger function definitions from rev – are included below, along with notes on how they map to the definitions in this rev.